 in Jesus speaking of The Beatitudes, he emphasizes the importance of not retaliating negatively to the wrongdoings done to you by others:

 “You have heard that it was said, ‘An eye for an eye and a tooth for a tooth.’
 But I say to you, Do not resist the one who is evil.
 But if anyone slaps you on the right cheek, turn to him the other also.
 And if anyone would sue you and take your tunic, let him have your cloak as well.
 And if anyone forces you to go one mile, go with him two miles.
 Give to the one who begs from you, and do not refuse the one who would borrow from you.”Matthew 5:38-42 (ESV)

 The standard of a Christian goes beyond what non-Christians may deem to be minimal.
-Paul goes as far as to say that when we pursue lawsuits amongst each other within the church setting, we are already completely defeated.
+Paul goes as far as to say that when we pursue lawsuits amongst each other as brothers and sisters in Christ, and leave justice to secular judgment, we are already completely defeated.
 Therefore, it is actually better to be wronged or cheated by others because by contrast, even in our own sin, we were washed and sanctified by God (1 Corinthians 6:1-8).

 We are to forgive much, as we have been forgiven much more (Colossians 3:13).

 We should always try to resolve our disputes within our church family (Ephesians 4:32).

 While there is no cookie cutter solution to every legal problem, it is important to consider not only the worldly options that exist, but to also pray and focus on the Christian mindset to determine if there is an option that ultimately glorifies God and reflects His mercy on us.
 With a pure heart, legal action could be a viable solution to a problem when it is necessary.
 But we should not pursue court just for the sake of doing so.